marcinwiacek/datacreator/readme.md

 1. only when doesn't exist (**const** with two params)
 2. only when exists (**const** with third param true)

+## copy

+    ["copy", "example01.bool2", "example01.bool3"]

+Copy value from path from parameter 2 to path from last parameter (only when src path exists)

 ## random

     ["random", "example01.random", "abcdefGHJ", 6,"start-","-end"]